gabrielcuvillier/ue5-parametric-cornell-box/README.md

 - [Screenshots](#screenshots)

 ## Usage
-The functionality is exposed in the Editor as a Blueprint Actor: to instantiate a new Cornell Box, simply drag and drop the __BP_ParametricCornellBox__ blueprint in the scene.
+The functionality is exposed in the Editor as a Blueprint Actor: to instantiate a new Cornell Box, simply drag and drop the __BP_CornellBox__ blueprint (in the Blueprints subfolder) in the scene.
 The newly instanced Box is then configurable through dedicated attributes in the _Details_ panel of the actor: dimensions, lighting setup, walls material and colors, and box contents.

 ![Img](Packaging/Images/BP_Icon.png)